ActualLab/Fusion.Samples/docs/tutorial/Part13.md

 ## Other changes

-**1.** Authentication and other optional extensions were moved to `Stl.Fusion.Ext.Contracts` and `Stl.Fusion.Ext.Services` packages - with corresponding namespace changes.
+**1.** Authentication and other optional extensions were moved to `ActualLab.Fusion.Ext.Contracts` and `ActualLab.Fusion.Ext.Services` packages - with corresponding namespace changes.
 So most likely you'll need to replace:
-- `using Stl.Fusion.EntityFramework.Authentication` to `using Stl.Fusion.Authentication`; on the server side, you'll also need to add `using Stl.Fusion.Authentication.Services`.
+- `using ActualLab.Fusion.EntityFramework.Authentication` to `using ActualLab.Fusion.Authentication`; on the server side, you'll also need to add `using ActualLab.Fusion.Authentication.Services`.
-- `using Stl.Fusion.EntityFramework.Extensions` (if you are using `IKeyValueStore`, etc.) to `using Stl.Fusion.Extensions`; on the server side, you'll also need to add `using Stl.Fusion.Extensions.Services`.
+- `using ActualLab.Fusion.EntityFramework.Extensions` (if you are using `IKeyValueStore`, etc.) to `using ActualLab.Fusion.Extensions`; on the server side, you'll also need to add `using ActualLab.Fusion.Extensions.Services`.

 **2.** `TaskSource<T>` type is gone (its performance was arguable).
 Use `TaskCompletionSource<T>` instead.
 You can use `TaskCompletionSourceExt.New` instead of `TaskSource.New` - it behaves identically, but returns similarly configured `TaskCompletionSource` instead of `TaskSource`.